The Benefits of Vulnerability Discovery and Bug Bounty Programs

 📌 Key Contributions

-• Demonstrated that vulnerabilities in stable releases are harder to discover than those in development versions, offering evidence for the security benefits of VRPs.
+- Provided evidence that vulnerabilities in stable releases are harder to detect, validating the security impact of structured VRPs

 📝 Publication